Jacob Levy: Biography

-When World War I broke out, the Ottoman government changed its policy toward foreign nationals, and especially toward the Jews among them.
-The Capitulations were canceled and foreign nationals were faced with a choice: obtaining Ottoman citizenship and serve in the Sultan's army or being deported to their home countries.
-As an ardent Zionist and because of his hatred of the Russian Empire, Jacob had an easy time making a decision, and towards the end of the 1916 school year, immediately after receiving his Turkish citizenship, he was drafted into the Ottoman army and sent, along with many of his class, to officers training in Constantinople (Istanbul).
+When World War I broke out, the Ottoman government changed its policy toward foreign nationals, especially Jews.
+The Capitulations were canceled and foreign nationals had to choose between obtaining Ottoman citizenship and serving in the Sultan's army or being deported to their home countries.
+As an ardent Zionist and due to his hatred of the Russian Empire, Jacob easily decided.
+Towards the end of the 1916 school year, immediately after receiving his Turkish citizenship, he was drafted into the Ottoman army and sent, along with his classmates, to officers training in Constantinople (Istanbul).

-In 1917 he spent time teaching Hebrew at the Jewish settlement Mesilla Hadasha near Constantinople which was built by the Baron Morris Hirsch as a transit station for the Jewish pioneers from Russia on their way to Eretz Israel, where they received initial training in agriculture.
+In 1917 he taught Hebrew at the Jewish settlement Mesilla Hadasha near Constantinople built by the Baron Morris Hirsch as a transit station for Jewish pioneers from Russia on their way to Eretz Israel, where they received initial training in agriculture.
 As WWI cut off postal services in Europe, Jacob lost contact with his family, Concerned for their safety, he returned to Ukraine at the end of the war to see his parents.
-1919 was a year of many pogroms in Ukraine, in addition to the forced conscription of young men into the Ukrainian Nationalist Army that attempted to keep the country independent of the Soviet Union.
-Fearing the latter, Jacob spent only a short while with his family and continued to the city of Korets that was then under Polish rule, where he ran a Hebrew school in the summer of 1919.
+1919 was a year of many pogroms in Ukraine, in addition to the forced conscription of young men into the Ukrainian Nationalist Army which was trying to maintain independence from the Soviet Union.
+Fearing conscription, Jacob spent only a short time with his family before moving to Korets then under Polish rule, where he ran a Hebrew school in the summer of 1919.

 Meir Panas, a student at the school, wrote about the influence that Jacob had: